-- Where the contract does not require work in a watercourse or within the valley lands, equipment should not be operated within such areas; - All erosion and sediment control measures should be integrated with a construction operation schedule as determined by the Contractor(s).
+- All erosion and sediment control measures should be integrated with a construction operation schedule as determined by the Contractor(s).
 Operations near any watercourse should not commence until temporary erosion and sediment control measures have been installed; - Temporary erosion and sediment control measures should be maintained and kept in place until all work near a watercourse has been completed and stabilized; - Temporary control measures should be removed at the completion of the work but not until permanent erosion control measures, as specified in the contract, have been established.
 This may necessitate removal by others; - The Contractor should monitor the erosion and sediment control measures and if the measures are found to be ineffective, the Contractor should immediately make changes in order to control erosion and sediment; and - Standard Best Management Practices should also be employed during the construction process.